 All that you need is a stack of magazines and some duct tape (or Duck Tape as they call it at Wal-Mart).

 I compared my second roll to my first roll before I taped them together.
 I had to use 4 magazines instead of 5 to get a similar size because one magazine was a thicker, special edition.

 This three-pack of yoga wheels helps to mobilize and reshape your spine.
 I use a 3-pack like this regularly to loosen my back.
 I use them all but prefer the small wheel.
 It has more focused pressure.

 I have a set of three and have loaned them to many clients for a week.
 They almost always order a set for themselves.
 With regular use, I can see a real difference in the curve of their spine.
 They have played with different models and, in general, prefer the ones with deeper padding.

 You can find yoga wheels on Amazon.
-This one has a great rating but you may want one that is a bit more narrow.
-Get the ones that works best for your body.
+This one has an excellent rating, but you may want one that is a bit more narrow.
+Get the ones that work best for your body.

 This is a simple process but requires patience and focus, at first.